-Exploring Your Environment 1 (SF 50267a)
+Exploring Your Environment 1 (SF 50257a) Exploring Your Environment - Ecosystem Services - Required

-Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Ecosystem Services project manual (product #08410).
-The display should demonstrate an understanding of natural and/or manmade. environments, how humans affect the environment, or how the environment affects our lives.
+Exhibit any item, project, or display made as it relates to an activity in the Exploring Your Environment - Ecosystem Services project manual.
+The display should demonstrate an understanding of natural and/or manmade, environments, how humans affect the environment, or how the environment affects our lives.
 Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.